 Fonts play a huge role in how infographics are perceived.

-If you’re not a designer, you probably don’t notice font choices unless they’re particularly ghastly:
+If you’re not a designer, you probably don’t notice font designs or choices unless they’re particularly ghastly:

 You probably don’t care about them, either, and honestly, I don’t blame you.
 We all have that one designer friend who won’t shut up about Comic Sans (if you aren’t aware of the universal hatred for Comic Sans, you can get caught up here).